geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 ### Cost for running a static website

 A static website would cost less to build than a dynamic website.
 Updating content on a pure static website would be a difficult task.
-As a static website would only require web space, the monthly running cost would be low and potentially free depending on where it is hosted.
-For example a small static website can be hosted on [Reclaim hosting](https://reclaimhosting.com/shared-hosting/) for ~$2.5 a month.
+As a static website would only require webspace, the monthly running cost would be low and potentially free depending on where it is hosted.
+For example a small static website can be hosted on [Reclaim hosting](https://reclaimhosting.com/shared-hosting/) for \~$2.5 a month.

 ## JAM stack with a CMS

-On one hand, static website seems to be simple but they are restrictive and require technical knowledge.
-On the other, dynamic website need more effort and resources upfront, it also has a higher technical complexity and running cost.
+On one hand, the static website seems to be simple but they are restrictive and require technical knowledge.
+On the other, a dynamic website needs more effort and resources upfront, it also has a higher technical complexity and running cost.
 So where is the balance?
 Enter JAM stack and Static Site Generators (SSG) with a Content Management System (CMS).
 Static site generators have been there for a while.
-Jekyll one if the popular static site generator was released in [2008](https://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html).
-Static site [generator]( https://www.staticgen.com/) would use templates to sew up the static web pages with a build process.
+Jekyll one of the popular static site generators was released in [2008](https://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html).
+A static site [generator](https://www.staticgen.com/) would use templates to sew up the static web pages with a build process.

 > With a JAM stack website proprely configured with a [headless CMS](https://www.sanity.io/blog/headless-cms-explained), adding or editing content would be easy and relatively fast.